 The same baking soda that you use in food is actually a great detergent booster.
-It helps in removing foul odor from clothes, acts as a bleach and softens your clothes.
-Simply mix 1/2 cup baking soda to your detergent for whiter and brighter colors.
-Additionally, the baking soda helps in softening the water, which means you can use less amount of detergent.
+It helps in removing foul odor from clothes, acts as a bleach, and softens your clothes.
+Simply mix 1/2 cup baking soda into your detergent for whiter and brighter colors.
+Additionally, baking soda helps in softening the water, which means you can use less amount of detergent.
 If you are washing clothes in the machine, add 1/2 cup baking soda for top loading machines, and 1/4 cup in a front-loading machine to boost the cleaning quality of the detergent.

 To expel rust and mineral stains from cotton T-shirts, empty 1 cup lemon juice into the washing machine during the wash cycle.
 The acidic property of lemon will remove the stains effectively, making your clothes shine like new.

 Gym clothes and socks are usually filled with bacteria that might not come out in one wash.
 So, the next time you put your smelly and sweaty clothes into the washing machine, ensure that you add a cup of alcohol-based, sugarless mouthwash during the wash cycle.
 Additionally, mouthwash is also a great agent to disinfect your washing machine.
 Simply add 1/2 cup of mouthwash into the washing machine on a rinse cycle and you have a clean machine at your disposal!